 New York Flight during COVID-19

 A New York flight during COVID-19 is different from what you’re used to.
-Corona tests, face masks; all kinds of new things to keep in mind when you go to New York now.
+Corona tests, face masks, and vaccinations; all kinds of new things to keep in mind when you travel to New York now.
 I’ll explain step by step which rules apply when you fly to New York and what you should take into account if you want to travel to New York during the corona pandemic.

-Currently, there is negative travel advice for the United States and a travel ban to New York from European countries.
-Travelling to New York is only possible in specific situations.
+Currently, there is negative travel advice for the United States and a travel ban to New York from European countries until the 8th of November.

 COVID-19 test before departure

 Before boarding the plane, you must possess a negative corona test.
 This must be taken within 72 hours of arrival in New York.
 If allowed, it’s useful to use a rapid test, so that you have the test results quickly.
 Always check with your airline whether a rapid test is valid.
-You’re not always asked to actually show the test result but you must still possess a negative test.
+A negative PCR test is required from the 8th of November 2021.
+You can book your PCR Fit to Fly test in advance, the prices are starting at £59.00.
+There are multiple locations throughout the country and at the airports.

 Flight and Arrival in New York

 Most airlines have strict guidelines during the flight.
 For example, on many flights, some of the seats are unoccupied and it’s mandatory to wear a face mask throughout the flight.
-This may only be taken off if you would like to eat or drink something.
+Your mask may only be taken off if you would like to eat or drink something.
 The aircraft are also cleaned more often and more thoroughly.
 The arrival at JFK or Newark Airport is not incredibly different from what you’re used to.
 At the airports, it’s mandatory to wear a mouth mask, which can only be removed if you have to identify yourself with Immigration.
-As of June 25th you no longer need to fill in the New York State Traveler Health Form, and all other procedures at immigration and customs are the same as always.

 Quarantine upon Arrival

-As of April 10th 2021, you’re no longer required to go into quarantine upon arrival in New York if you’re asymptomatic.
+As of April 10th 2021, you’re no longer required to go into quarantine upon arrival in New York if you’re not showing any symptoms.
 Quarantine is still recommended for all travellers who are not fully vaccinated or have not recovered from COVID-19 during the previous 3 months.
 Taking a corona test on the fourth day is not required anymore either.
-Despite the coronavirus in New York, many attractions are open.
+Despite the coronavirus in New York, most attractions are open.

 COVID-19 test in New York